microsoft/qsharp-language/Approved/enhanced-array-literals.md

 * The empty array literal, `[]`, is supported.
 * The repeated constant array literal, `[x, size = n]`, is added.
 * The default-initialized `new Type[n]` array constructor is deprecated and will be removed in the next major version of Q#.
-  With it, the concept that every type has a default value is also deprecated and removed.
+  With it, the concept that every type has a default value is also deprecated and will be removed.

 # Justification